harishvc/challenges/README.md

 7. [Write a function which finds a closest pair of equal entries](https://github.com/harishvc/challenges/blob/master/closest-matching-pair.py) :memo:
 8. [Write a function that given an integer returns a formatted number string](https://github.com/harishvc/challenges/blob/master/format-integer.py) :memo: :bulb: :thumbsup:
 9. Given two strings find if they are Anagrams (rearranging the letters of a word or phrase to produce a new word or phrase)
+10. Given a long string seperated by space, find how many occurances of another small string

 ### Permutations and Combinations
 1. [Compute all permutations of a string](https://github.com/harishvc/challenges/blob/master/string-permutations.py)